 The Bandera Mountain Trailhead (known as the Ira Spring Trailhead) is just west of Snoqualmie Pass on I-90, at exit 45.
 You’ll head north (to the left if you’re coming from Seattle) on Forest Service road 9030, then stay to the left at the junction on 9031.
 This road is gravel and the trailhead is at the end of the road.

-Multiple trails start at this trailhead, which is called the Ira Spring Trailhead and the Ira Spring trail.
+Multiple trails start at this trailhead, the Ira Spring Trailhead.
 The first mile and a half is less steep than later, feeling like one of those old roads turned trail.
 Then, the trail narrows and climbs more steeply, following several switchbacks through the forest.
 The trees will start to thin a bit, yielding some views here and there between the trees.

 At just under three miles from the trailhead, you’ll come to a junction where the Mason Lake trail goes left and the Bandera trail goes straight up!
 This section is very, very steep but the views are now amazing and there are plenty of boulders along the way to give your legs a rest.
 In less than half a mile (though it’s a slow section!) you’ll be off the steep hillside and on a ridge, now with views down towards Mason Lake and beyond to other mountains.